pubnub/workshop-raspberrypi/README.md

 `pi@raspberrypi ~$ startx`

-*If you get the following maggesa, ignore it for now:
+*If you get the following message, ignore it for now:
 GDBus.Error:org.freedesktop.PolicyKit1.Error.Failed: Cannot determine user of subject*

 ### 3. Configuring Wi-Fi